MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/2-network-types-topologies.md

 ### What is a personal area network?

 A personal area network (PAN) provides networking needs around an individual.
-An example of a PAN is where a smartphone, smartwatch, tablet, and laptop all connect and share data without the need to connect to an access point or other third-party network services.
-PAN networks typically use Bluetooth to communicate because it provides a low-power, short-range data-sharing capability.
+An example of a PAN is where a smartphone, smartwatch, tablet, and laptop all connect and share data without the need to connect to an access point or other non-Microsoft network services.
+PAN networks typically use Bluetooth® to communicate because it provides a low-power, short-range data-sharing capability.
 The network standards associated with a PAN are Bluetooth and IEEE 802.15.

 ### What is a local area network?